enlore/cognition-lab/README.md

-## Clone this, reset the git url, and make an app

-### Notes
+# Cognition Lab

+Dev setup using TLM as a lab subject for doing dev on cognition and its familiy of plugins.

+The goal of this is to centralize and smooth out the process of dev and deployment for cognition ensuring that future version bumps can be handled by all of cognition's dependants by doing `npm update`.
+EZ.

+## Dependencies

-Install `release-it` (`npm install release-it -g`) to make bumping versions real easy.
+* Global install of `release-it` (`npm install release-it -g`) for release-time convenience

-If `release-it` complains about your upstream repo, push once with the `-u` flag set (`git push -u origin master`) to tell git that `origin/master` is to be the tracking branch for the branch that you're currently pushing from.
-Yay git.

-`git config --global push.default simple`
+* Global install of `gulp` (`npm install gulp -g`) for the simple server and build-time convenience

+The framework's deps are already included in `src/app/lib`.

 #### Repo Config

+note: `git config --global push.default simple`

 To work on a module, go and fork it from the Ohmubus org.